 Be careful not to confuse Genie+ with Disney Genie, which is a free service that is included with every ticket.
 This feature makes recommendations for what you should add to your itinerary, including food recommendations and tips regarding the best times to ride specific attractions.

 4. Bring a portable charger!

-In combination with the heat, photos, and the app, your battery will be drained unless you bring a portable charger!
-Yes, you’ll find a few outlets in various areas of the parks, but who wants to sit stationary when there’s so much fun to take advantage of?!
+Between the Florida heat, taking photos all day, and using the MDE app, your phone battery will be drained unless you bring a portable charger!
+Yes, you’ll find a few outlets in various areas of the parks, but who wants to sit still when there’s so much fun to be had?!

-It was great when it used to be free, but, at those prices, you’re better off grabbing a portable charger from Amazon since they’ll likely be able to charge more than one device.
-Sometimes, you can even buy two for less than $30, charging four devices!
-The last thing you want to do is fight with your family over the charger, so the more charging ports, the merrier. 😆
+At those prices, you’re better off grabbing a portable charger from Amazon, since many models charge more than one device.
+Wait for a deal, and you may be able to buy two portable chargers for less than $30, giving you the ability to charge four devices!
+The last thing you want to do is fight with your family over the charger, so the more charging ports, the better. 😆

 5. Ponchos, ponchos, and ponchos!